avalentino/pyepr/docs/bands_example.rst

 To use the Python_ EPR API one have to import :mod:`epr` module.

-At first import time the underlaying  C library is opportunely initialized.
+At first import time the underlying C library is opportunely initialized.

 .. raw:: latex